ElucidataInc/polly-docs/docs/Data Lake.md

 Data Lake Applications are built on top of data lakes to query and explore relevant datasets.
 The following data lake applications are a part of the current platform:

-*   Polly Discover Application: Visualization and exploration platform for bulk transcriptomics data curated from GEO.
+*   Discover: Visualization and exploration platform for bulk transcriptomics data curated from GEO.

 <!--